ComPlat/ChemistryKnowledgeBase/mediawiki/extensions/ChemExtension/eval/README.md

   }
 }
 ```

+The optional `si` (or `attachments`) array lists supplementary-information PDFs to upload
+alongside the article — the experimental data tables often live there.

 The optional `prose` field holds the human-written reference text from the curated wiki entry.
 It may be a single string or a map of section name → text; it is only used for the (secondary)